Wide Scope A philosophy blog that ranges over philosophy and other fun stuff.

 6. KB Gradebook

-I thought, “Wouldn’t it be cool if there were a gradebook plugin for Wordpress?”
+I thought, “Wouldn’t it be cool if there were a gradebook plugin for WordPress?”
 It turns out…there is one.
 Very simple and straight-forward plugin.

-7. Sideblog Wordpress Plugin
+7. Sideblog WordPress Plugin

 Sideblog let’s you set your blog up so that short posts with a certain category show up in the side bar.
 This would be perfect for a Course Announcements feature.